-You might be able to claim housing benefit to help you pay towards your rent if you are on a low income.
-You can apply for it whether you are unemployed or working.
+You might be able to claim housing benefit to help you pay towards your rent if you are on a low income, regardless of being employed or unemployed.

 The amount that you can claim depends on a number of things: